rage/java-programming/data/part-2/4-methods.md

 <!-- Ohjelman suoritus alkaa `main`-metodin ensimmäiseltä riviltä, jota seuraavilla riveillä luodaan muuttujat `alku` ja `loppu`, sekä asetetaan niihin arvot.
 Ohjelman tilanne ennen metodin `tulostaTahtia`-kutsumista: -->

 The execution of the program begins on the first line of the `main` method.
 The next two lines create the variables `beginning` and `end`, and also assign values to them.
-The state of the program prior to calling the method `printStarts`:
+The state of the program prior to calling the method `printStars`:

 <sample-output>
 main